alanmontgomery/ionic-react-tabs-menus-custom/README.md

 # ionic-react-tabs-menus-custom
 Rough example of using React Context API to control the side menu and custom page content, tabs etc

+_Please keep in mind this is not production ready as there are some enhancements needed to improve amount of re-renders, smoothness of page navigation using url, this was simply done as an example._

 # **View in mobile view as an iOS device in web**

 # Run